technyon/nuki_hub/lib/espMqttClient/docs/index.md

 ```

 Instantiate a new espMqttClient or espMqttSecure object.
-On ESP32, two optional parameters are available: `espMqttClient(uint8_t priority = 1, uint8_t core = 1)`.
-This will change the priority of the MQTT client task and the core on which it runs (higher priority = more cpu-time).
+On ESP32, three optional parameters are available: `espMqttClient(bool internalTask = true, uint8_t priority = 1, uint8_t core = 1)`.
+By default, espMqttclient creates its own task to manage TCP.
+By setting `internalTask` to false, no task will be created and you will be responsible yourself to call `espMqttClient.loop()`. `priority` changes the priority of the MQTT client task and the core on which it runs (higher priority = more cpu-time).

 For the asynchronous version, use `espMqttClientAsync`.